msizafrans/Deploy-Static-Website-on-AWS/README.md

 # Project implementation steps are as follows:

+1. Download the zipped website files
-1. Create a public S3 bucket and upload the website files to your bucket.
+2. Create a public S3 bucket and upload the website files to your bucket.
-2. Configure the bucket for website hosting and secure it using IAM policies.
+3. Configure the bucket for website hosting and secure it using IAM policies.
-3. Speed up content delivery using AWS’s content distribution network service, CloudFront.
+4. Speed up content delivery using AWS’s content distribution network service, CloudFront.
-4. Then access the website in a browser using the unique CloudFront endpoint.
+5. Then access the website in a browser using the unique CloudFront endpoint.

 # Topics Covered: